taalhavras/ucal/README.md

 Now if ~nel creates events on this calendar, they'll be sent to ~zod's store (this can be verified by scrying, `events-in-range`, or just doing `:ucal-store %print-state`).
 Event updates and deletions will also be sent over to ~zod.
 If the calendar is deleted, ~zod will be unsubscribed and the calendar in ~zod's store will be deleted.
 If ~zod wants to manually unsubscribe we can poke the pull hook as follows.
 `:ucal-pull-hook &pull-hook-action [%remove ~nel %abcd-efgh]`

+### timezone-store
+Timezones are handled with the help of a separate store - `timezone-store` to be exact.
+The store is itself fairly simple - it has one poke and two main scrys.
+It's built to handle the tz database - a canonical source for all timezone data, past and present.
+Timezones are obviously important to `ucal`, but they will certainly be important to other applications as well which is why this is a wholly separate store.

 ### Inviting ships to your events
 Not yet implemented.